Massive PE Resuscitation

 - Consider performing an ABG

-- Do not routinely unless pulse oximetry is reliable or demonstrates unexplained hypoxia on room air
+- Do not routinely unless pulse oximetry is unreliable or demonstrates unexplained hypoxia on room air

 - Characteristic findings include acute respiratory alkalosis, or hypoxia and a raised A-a gradient